 Characteristics of Schizostachyum brachycladum

 The most distinguishing features of this bamboo species are the bold colors of its leaves and culms.
 The upright, stately stalks can grow up to 40 or 50 feet tall in a warm, humid climate.
-They have a striking yellow hue, in stark contrast to the deep, luscious green of the long, wide leaves.
+They have a striking yellow hue, in stark contrast to the deep green of the long, wide leaves.

 The lowest several feet of the plant generally have little or no foliage, proudly exposing the smooth culms and their eye-catching color.
 The culm sheaths can be pretty persistent, as shown in the photo above, providing another interesting contrast between the golds and browns.